The Art Of Realism

 Night Train – 48″ x 48″, acrylic on canvas © A.D.
 Cook 2004 – Private Collection, Portland, OR

-In 2004, Ameristar Casinos commissioned the above painting, titled “Night Train” to reproduce and use as a promotional poster for their casinos.
+In 2004, Ameristar Casinos commissioned the above painting, titled “Night Train,” to reproduce and use as a promotional poster for their casinos.
 Like many of my paintings, my Harley-Davidson FXSTB Night Train is a large artwork measuring 4 ft. x 4 ft.
 The original is now owned by Iwata-Medea, Portland, Oregon.

 Indian Summer – 48″ x 36″, acrylic on canvas © A.D.
 Cook 2000 – Private Collection, Hilton Head Island, SC

 It started in October on a beautiful Indian summer day.
 In Oregon, those kinds of days are rare, especially in autumn.
 So, I called my buddies at Indian Motorcycle of Portland and asked them if they had a bike I could borrow for the afternoon.
 They were kind enough to offer me anything on the floor, and a hot red Indian Chief caught my eye.
-I had been wanting to take one of those out for a spin for quite a while, and the day and the opportunity were perfect.
+I wanted to take one of those out for a spin for quite a while, and the day and the opportunity were perfect.
 After loading the camera and equipment in the saddlebags, the Chief and I made our way to a cool Portland park with a pristine lake.
 So after shooting a couple of good rolls of film, I had reference material for my next painting – the fifth in my motorcycle series.

 Airbrush Action Magazine, April 2001

-“Indian Summer” is probably the most recognized painting from my motorcycle series, having appeared on the cover of Airbrush Action magazine, in April 2001, for my article “A Study in Chrome and Reflected Surfaces”, which can be read on this site (click here).
+“Indian Summer” is probably the most recognized painting from my motorcycle series, having appeared on the cover of Airbrush Action magazine in April 2001 for my article “A Study in Chrome and Reflected Surfaces”, which can be read on this site (click here).

 You imagine.
 Iwata performs.
 You create.